nktnlx/side_projects/3_tinkoff_fintech_tasks/README.md

 Tinkoff Fintech tasks -- my solutions to coding tasks for Tinkoff Fintech Junior / Tinkoff Internship addmission tests.
+Check: **prep_for_fintech_tasks.ipynb** file.

 Tasks are published in [https://vk.com/board123851409](https://vk.com/board123851409) and were sloved by me while exams preparations in January 2021.